vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ## Template Formula

 Template Formulas list all a token's components together.
 The framework performs an initial validation of the artifacts in context with each other enforcing grammar and rules regarding incompatibilities, dependencies and influences.
-Formulas start with a base token type, then collections of behaviors, behavior groups and property sets.
+Formulas start with a base token type, then collections of behaviors, behavior groups, and property sets.

 ![TokenTemplateImplementationDetail](images/templateImpl.png)

 The example above shows a reference to the artifact for the `phSKU` property.

-## From Formula to Definition
+## Template Definition

 Once you have created or identified an existing formula, you can use the TTF Service to create a Template Definition from it.
 The definition incorporates the artifacts identified in the formula as references, where the artifact being used is identified and the settings and property values for the artifact in context are established.
 The definition has a reference to its formula and the unique identifier given to the definition becomes the id for the Token Template and Token Specification.